longsleep/sse/README.md

 [![GoDoc](https://godoc.org/github.com/longsleep/sse?status.svg)](https://godoc.org/github.com/longsleep/sse)

 This is a lightweight SEE client and server library for Golang which is designed to play nicely along different packages and provide a convient usage.
-Compatible with every Go version since 1.1.
+This package uses the context package and thus requires Go 1.7 or later.

 ## Client usage